-4.1.
-Eurostat reference database
+4.1 Eurostat reference database

-Since October 2004 Eurostat dissemination database (former NewCronos) is open freely to the public.
+Since October 2004, the Eurostat dissemination database (Eurobase) has been open to the public.

-The Maritime transport domain contains detailed data and time series since 1997.
-It is composed of three collections devoted to transport measurement of passengers, goods and vessel traffic.

-It also contains two sections on main annual results (one section for general results and one section for Short sea shipping results).

-It also contains a section on regional results.
+The maritime transport domain contains detailed data and time series since 1997.
+It is composed of three main sections devoted to statistics on maritime transport of passengers and goods, and vessel traffic.
+The domain also contains two specific sections with main annual results (one section with general statistics and one section with Short sea shipping statistics).
+In addition, a dedicated section with regional statistics has been introduced.